 Welcome to the National Association of Hispanic Nurses

 At the National Association of Hispanic Nurses (NAHN), we celebrate the culture, caring, and spirit of Hispanic Nurses, the leading voice of health in our communities.
 Since 1975, NAHN has been the nation’s leading professional society for Latino nurses.
 With a growing membership and more than 40 local chapters, NAHN represents the voices of Latino nurses across the country.
 NAHN and its chapters are committed to advancing health in Hispanic communities and to lead, promote and advocate for educational, professional, and leadership opportunities for Hispanic nurses.
 For professional support that can only be found here, Join NAHN.
 To learn more about our association, read the NAHN Bylaws.
-We also encourage you to follow us on NAHN's social media platforms.

 What's New With NAHN?

 Daily Schedule Announced for NAHN 47th Annual Conference